-Admission and enrollment of students shall be open to persons who reside within the geographic boundaries stated in IDEA's open-enrollment charter, and who are eligible for admission based on lawful criteria identified in the charter and in state law.
-Additionally, as allowed by Chapter 12 of the Texas Education Code, IDEA may admit a child of a school employee regardless of whether the child resides in the geographic areas served by IDEA.
+Admission and enrollment of students shall be open to persons who reside within the geographic boundaries stated in the IDEA Public Schools Louisiana charter, and who are eligible for admission based on lawful criteria identified in the charter and in state law.
 The total number of students enrolled in IDEA shall not exceed the number of students approved in the charter or subsequent amendments.
-Total enrollment may further be limited by IDEA based on occupancy limitations, code compliance, and staffing availability and requirements as deemed necessary.
+Total enrollment may further be limited by IDEA based on occupancy limitations, code compliance and staffing availability and requirements as deemed necessary.

-In accordance with state law, IDEA does not discriminate in its admissions policy on the basis of sex; national origin; ethnicity; religion; disability; academic, artistic, or athletic ability; or the district the child would otherwise attend.
+In accordance with state law, IDEA does not discriminate in its admissions policy on the basis of sex, national origin, ethnicity, religion, disability, academic or artistic or athletic ability, or the district the child would otherwise attend.